apache/flink/docs/apis/streaming/windows.md

 ## Window Assigners

-The window assigner specifies how elements of the stream are divided into slices.
-You can provide your custom window assigner by implementing `WindowAssigner` but Flink comes with window assigners for typical use cases: *tumbling windows*, *sliding windows*, *session windows* and *global windows*.
-Except for the last, all of these assign windows based on time, which can either be processing time or event time.
+The window assigner specifies how elements of the stream are divided into finite slices.
+Flink comes with pre-implemented window assigners for the most typical use cases, namely *tumbling windows*, *sliding windows*, *session windows* and *global windows* but you can implement your own by extending the `WindowAssigner` class.
+All the built-in window assigners, except for the global windows one, assign elements to windows based on time, which can either be processing time or event time.

 Let's first look at how each of these window assigners works before looking at how they can be used in a Flink program.
 We will be using abstract figures to visualize the workings of each assigner: